 Being able to accurately measure employee engagement is critical for sustaining a satisfied, focused, and fruitful workforce.
 Engagement is a significant metric for assessing the health of your business and staff.
 It helps you understand how well workers align with the company’s goals, which in turn affects productivity, morale, and retention.

 Want to know how well your team members are performing?
-It's time to assess their engagement level within your organisation.
+It's time to assess their engagement level within your organization.

 What Is Employee Engagement?